SysBio-FAIRplex/FAIRgit/science-harmonization/documentation/DataHarmonization.md

 # Clinical data

-Built into FAIRkit is a resource of over 100K common data elements (CDEs), including clinical, demographic, experimental, and governance-related data fields[^merged_core_dti_docs-14].
-While NLM vetted CDEs are foundational to this resource, novel CDEs that do not overlap with existing National Library of Medicine CDEs will be indexed at NLM’s repository in the future to contribute to public knowledge resources and set a standard for upcoming research[^merged_core_dti_docs-15].
+Built into FAIRkit is <a href="https://www.medrxiv.org/content/10.1101/2024.10.17.24315618v1">a resource of over 100K common data elements (CDEs)</a>, including clinical, demographic, experimental, and governance-related data fields.
+While NLM vetted CDEs are foundational to this resource, novel CDEs that do not overlap with existing National Library of Medicine CDEs will be indexed at <a href="https://cde.nlm.nih.gov/home">NLM’s CDE repository</a> in the future to contribute to public knowledge resources and set a standard for upcoming research.
 CDEs will be organized to represent topics specifically labeled for easy findability, with these labels referred to as “collections” in the FAIRkit browser.
 All CDEs that appear in multiple datasets (\> 1) that have been ingested by the FAIRplex team will be annotated as part of this collection, bespoke fields occurring in only one dataset will not be browsable in this iteration of FAIRkit but this may change based on ongoing user feedback.

-[^merged_core_dti_docs-14]: <https://fairkit-498260019893.us-central1.run.app/?state=1826fc0b-bad3-4704-aa14-5b498d4c8247>

-[^merged_core_dti_docs-15]: <https://www.nature.com/articles/npre.2009.3482.1>

 Each CDE entry contains aliases from published datasets and literature as well as expected values per data field represented by the CDE.
 CDEs have been modified to be explicit in their naming as opposed to ICD10 codes or similar abbreviations.
 Clinical, demographic, experimental and governance related CDEs representing data fields from FAIRplex connected studies are audited using an AI-assisted human-in-the-loop protocol to validate content and representativeness.
-All CDEs will be OMOP compliant whenever possible, following NLM CDE conventions [^merged_core_dti_docs-16].
+All CDEs will be OMOP compliant whenever possible, following <a href="https://www.ohdsi.org/data-standardization/">NLM CDE conventions</a>.

-[^merged_core_dti_docs-16]: <https://www.ohdsi.org/data-standardization/>

 Clinical data is dataset specific in many cases and cannot be reprocessed in the same way as \*-omic or genetic data.
 In this case, FAIRkit will flag values outside of the tolerance levels of established CDEs for manual curation and alteration on a case-by-case basis.